gauravbajpaimaths/Coarse-grained_model_of_nucleolar_heterochromatin_condensates/README.md

 mpirun -np 4 ./lmp_mpi -in system_final.in >output_final.out
 ```

-Expected output: The simulation generates single position trajectory file.
-The analysis codes compute average values and distributions of radius of gyration, bond length, and bond angle.
+Expected output: The simulation creates a position trajectory file in the lammpstrj format, employed for visualizing simulation results through [Ovito](https://www.ovito.org/) software.
+Additionally, the simulation produces an Analysis.txt file for calculating the distance between the center of mass of the PCH and Fibrillarin clusters.

 Typical installation for LAMMPS software is around 30 minutes.
 The simulation run for a single sample trajectory takes around 20 to 30 minutes.
 Analysis codes for single trajectory take less than a minute.